Kainos-Applied-Innovation/autogen-templates/README.md

 ```bash
 python3 code_reviewer_template.py
 ```
 5. Once you're happy with the response from the agents and no more changes are needed, reply with "exit".
-If you need to, you can type `CONTROL + C` on Mac to immediately stop the process
+If you need to, you can use the `CONTROL KEY + C` on Mac to immediately stop the process